Strange Changes at The Stranger

 Also, as Joel Connelly noted at the Seattle Post-Intelligencer on October 24, “The Stranger is notorious for paying low wages to highly talented writers . . . even as editorial director [Dan] Savage rings up the honoraria on the college lecture circuit.”

 For those of us who have followed Seattle’s alternative print media for many years now, these departures echo uncannily what occurred at Seattle Weekly in 2006, after the national newspaper chain New Times Media took over that once-great alt-weekly.
-What happened at the Weekly then was clearly a blatant purge, whose casualties included longtime editor-in-chief Knute Berger and political columnist Geov Parrish, both of whom were known for high-quality writing and fathomless insider knowledge regarding Seattle city politics.
+What happened at the Weekly then was clearly a blatant purge, whose casualties included longtime editor-in-chief Knute Berger and political columnist Geov Parrish, both of whom were known for high-quality writing and fathomless insider knowledge regarding Seattle municipal politics.
 Some Weekly staffers were fired, while others — such as Berger and Parrish — were given conditions for staying clearly designed to make them quit, which they did.

 Apparently, New Times Media then felt that appealing to a younger, more “urban” and “edgy” demographic was more important than maintaining crucial institutional memory.
 Hence, the Weekly‘s news department was effectively and deliberately dismantled.
 As part of that purge, the Weekly stopped covering local politics and stopped running election endorsements.
 The overall drop in quality at the Weekly was immediately obvious, and that paper took several years to recover.